hakanozgul/Apple-Quartz-Filters/README.md

 The filters will **not** show up in Preview if the files are copied to the user's folder `~/Library/Filters`

-Alternatively, in Mountain Lion, since there is no `/Library/Filters` folder by default, you can put them in `/Library/PDF Services`
+Alternatively, in Mountain Lion and up (Big Sur included), since there is no `/Library/Filters` folder by default, you can put them in `/Library/PDF Services`